core-wg/resource-directory/draft-ietf-core-resource-directory.md

 registered with the resource type registry defined by {{RFC6690}}.

+## Link Extension {#iana-link-ext}

+The "exp" and "ins" attributes need to be registered when a future Web Linking link-extension registry is created (e.g. in RFC5988bis).

 ## IPv6 ND Resource Directory Address Option

 This document registers one new ND option type under the subregistry "IPv6 Neighbor Discovery Option Formats":